vinntech/nyt/README.md

 #### Command: npm run coverage --watchAll=false

-Please follow the below instruction if shows this messages 'No tests found related to files changed since last commit.'
+Please follow the below instruction if it shows this messages 'No tests found related to files changed since last commit.'

 Open following files.